-The technician puts some cold gel on the transducer (wand) and then moves it slowly but almost constantly around your belly.
+The ultra sound technician puts some cold gel on the transducer (wand) and then moves it slowly but almost constantly around your belly.

 The baby feels the ultrasound waves and doesn’t like them, so don’t be surprised if it’s hard to get the right angle or see what you want to see because baby is moving or putting his/her hands in the way.

 Should I be Concerned if Any Abnormalities are Found During the Ultrasounds?